 Breast cancer occurs when cells in the breast grow uncontrollably, damaging the surrounding tissue and interfering with the normal functions of the breast.
 These cancerous cells can also spread to the rest of the body.
 Banner MD Anderson Cancer Center provides a comprehensive breast program that provides screenings, diagnosis, treatment and recovery support.

-Symptoms of breast cancer van vary from woman to woman.
+Symptoms of breast cancer van vary from person to person.
 Remember, early detection is key to successful treatment, which is why it’s so important to know what is normal for your breasts.
 Signs and symptoms of breast cancer can include a lump or mass in the breast, enlarged lymph nodes in the armpit, changes in breast size, shape, skin texture or color, skin redness, dimpling or puckering, nipple changes or discharge.

 If breast cancer is diagnosed, the world-renowned team at Banner MD Anderson treats all types of breast cancer with a multidisciplinary approach.
 Breast cancer treatment options depend on several factors, including the stage and type of cancer and overall health conditions.